dogweather/forkful/content/en/lua/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request means asking a remote server for data or action.
-Programmers do this to interact with web services, fetch resources, or communicate with APIs.

 ## How to:
 Lua doesn't have built-in HTTP support, so we use libraries.
 One common choice is `lua-requests`.
 Here's a quick example:

 ```lua